Yokohama On a Budget

 Food and DiningAs a metropolitan city, Yokohama has a range of food from Western favorites to plenty of traditional Japanese fare as well.
 Regular, sit-down meals are available everywhere, but for a cultural experience, try some of the typical Japanese "fast food."
 Sushi, ramen noodles, and katsu (fried cutlet, usually pork or chicken) shops have some of the best selections.
 As a coastal city, the fish and seafood is also the freshest around.
 Other culinary specialties of Yokohama include a Chinese-style steamed meat bun called nikuman, sweet fried rice cake balls coated with sesame seeds and filled with bean paste called goma dango, curry doughnuts, a beef onion stew dish with rice called hayashi rice, Chinese Shumai dumplings, a rice omelet called omu-rice, Kirin beer, and an almond soft serve ice cream called Annin soft cream.
 Yokohama's Chinatown is a great place to find the ice cream as well as some of the other Chinese-style dishes mentioned above.

 The best prices for buses and trains in Japan can be found on 12Go.
-They let you search across all bus, train, and airline routes throughout Asia.
+They let you search across all bus, train, and airline routes throughout the region.

 The majority of visitors to Yokohama arrive from Tokyo by train.
 Some additional options connecting the two cities by rail include: the Tokyu Toyoko Line from Shibuya to Yokohama Station; the JR Shonan Shinjuku Line from Omiya, Akabane, Ikebukuro, Shinjuku, Shibuya, Ebisu and Osaki; the JR Tokaido Main Line from Tokyo and Shinagawa stations (both on the Yamanote Line), and many others.